theJugglingCompany.com

 A dependency diagram in architecture documentation typically shows boxes and arrows.
 The boxes are services or teams.
 The arrows indicate relationships.
 It is a useful simplification.

 Second: the structure is only stable while all hands are present.
-A cat’s cradle does not freestand.
+The cat’s cradle does not freestand.
 It requires everyone in the frame to maintain their position.
 The moment one participant changes their grip, the whole structure shifts.

 Third: the geometry is not designed - it emerges.
 No individual strand was placed with the intention of creating the overall pattern.
 The pattern is the aggregate of all the local decisions about where each strand crosses.